 In fact, many recalls are not initiated until injuries are reported or lawsuits hold companies accountable for the damages they have caused.
 Victims of defective products and their attorneys have the right to file claims against any company who sells and distributes dangerous defective kitchen appliances like pressure cookers.

-Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney representing plaintiffs nationwide in a wide variety of consumer product liability and Faulty Pressure Cookers.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and product liability attorney representing plaintiffs nationwide in a wide variety of consumer product liability and Faulty Pressure Cookers.

 Pressure Cooker Explosions

 Pressure cookers are popular because they can cook food quickly and easily.
 But manufacturers may downplay the explosion risk of these appliances, and they may fail to properly test their cookers before they are put to market, endangering consumers.

 Some pressure cooker models may be plagued by design defects, faulty seals and gaskets, improper assembly or cheap materials that cannot withstand heat and pressure.
 Recent lawsuits have targeted manufacturers for producing faulty cookers with the following defects:

 Loose & Ineffective Pot Seal—the seal on a pot is a critical safety component as it should collect spilling boiling contents.

 Defective Gaskets—manufacturers may work with inferior materials, including gaskets that may crack or split and allow the pot to open and cause injury.

 Exploding Cookers—improper assembly or cheap materials can lead to poor venting design, which may lead to cooker explosions, and burn injuries.

 Lid Lock Defect—if a lid fails, contents may spill or spray consumers

 The Consumer Product Safety Commission analyzes whether a product poses a “substantial product hazard,” and makes recall decisions based on the three following factors: